westlund-embedded/bsdiff/README.md

 Note:
 - This version of bspatch is NOT compatible with the standard BSDIFF40 bsdiff
-- If libtinf.a does not work, checkout uzlib tag v2.1.1 and re-compile
+- If it does not compile, checkout uzlib tag v2.1.1 and re-compile to get libtinf.a